 4. Stemless save time and effort.

 I have not found a difference in taste on or off the stem and frankly, thought getting them off the stem was too much work.
-Brussels sprouts keep for several days in your produce section of your refrigerator.
+Brussels sprouts keep for several days in the produce section of your refrigerator.

 - 32 small, fresh brussels sprouts (remember: smaller are sweeter)